elwward/elwward/README.md

-## Hello, I'm Sofia
+# Hello, I'm Sofia — Junior Data Engineer / ML Engineer
-# Junior data engineer/ML engineer

 I have commercial experience as a Analytic, founding discrepancies in the data on hiring/firing employees and developed hypotheses about why these discrepancies arose.
 Open to Internship and Junior DS/ML opportunities.